 - Make sure the sand tracks are placed down straight and do not turn your wheels until you are safely out of trouble.

-its a simple mechanism that consists of a thick heavy block and a ratchet strap that gets fixed around the tire.
+Track grabbers are a simple mechanism that consists of a thick heavy block and a ratchet strap that gets fixed around the tire.
 Follow the below steps.

 - As mentioned before lower your tire pressure, if you haven’t already done so.
 I recommend around 16 psi for the self-recovery.